pnu/heroku-buildpack-rakudo/README.md

     $ git add -A; git commit -m 'implement the app'
     $ heroku create --buildpack https://github.com/pnu/heroku-buildpack-rakudo
     $ git push heroku master
+    $ heroku run perl6 -e\'.say for ^5\'
+    Running `perl6 -e'.say for ^5'` attached to terminal... up, run.7985
+    0
+    1
+    2
+    3
+    4

+By default this buildpack uses the version "latest" found in AWS S3 bucket https://heroku-buildpack-rakudo.s3.amazonaws.com/.
+You can specify the version with heroku configuration, or by adding file `.rakudo-version` to the root directory of the project.
+Eg.

+    $ echo "2014.10.133.gf.2.ffb.9.a" >.rakudo-version
+    $ git add .rakudo-version; git commit -m 'set rakudo version'

+    or..

+    $ heroku config:set BUILDPACK_RAKUDO_VERSION=2014.10.133.gf.2.ffb.9.a

+Next build will use the specified version.

+New rakudo version is compiled daily with the script described below.
+See bucket URL above for the list of currently available versions.

 Compiling rakudo
 ----------------